Skip to main content

 The aforementioned national standards state that initial teacher education in higher education institutions (HEIs) is provided by academic staff and other staff who have professional or research competence and experience in the areas concerned.

-General requirements concerning the educational attainment and degrees or title to be held by academic staff are set out in the legislation (see Chapters 9.4 ‘Initial education of academic teachers’ and 9.5.2 ‘Entry to the profession’).
+The Act of 20 July 2018, The Law on Higher Education and Scienceas subsequently amended (ustawa z dnia 20 lipca 2018 r. - Prawo o szkolnictwie wyższym i nauce, z późn. zm.) sets general requirements concerning a degree or title to be held by academic staff (see Chapters 8.4 ‘Initial education of academic teachers’, and Chapter 8.5.2 ‘Entry to the profession’).
 The statutes of an HEI may specify additional requirements and qualifications for staff taking individual positions.
-The legislation does not require academic staff to have a teaching qualification or complete teacher training.
+The legislation does not require academic staff to complete professional teacher training.

-However, in accordance with the initial education standard for teachers for preschool education and early school education (Grades I to III of the primary school), classes are conducted by, among others, academic teachers who have research achievements in two scientific disciplines: Education and Psychology.
+In accordance with the initial education standard for teachers for preschool education and early school education (Grades I to III of the primary school) (see above), classes are conducted by, among others, academic teachers who have research achievements in the disciplines of Education and Psychology.

 Prospective teachers can be trained as part of non-degree programmes only by staff who participate in initial teacher education provided by a given HEI as part first-, second- or long-cycle programme, in the field corresponding to the thematic scope of a non-degree programme.